Explore Multi-Year Fellowship Opportunities

 Application deadlines: February 1, May 1, August 1, and November 1 annually

 Eligibility requirements: Positions are available for predoctoral, postdoctoral, and senior-level scientists.
 Many of the laboratories are open to both US citizens and foreign nationals.

 For more information and application: Contact with prospective research advisor at the proposed sponsoring laboratory, including discussion of the proposed project, is necessary prior to submitting a formal application.
-Advisor and sponsor information as well as details about eligibility and the application procedure are available at http://sites.nationalacademies.org/pga/rap/
+Advisor and sponsor information, as well as details about eligibility and the application procedure, are available on the NRC Research Associateship Program site.

 National Science Foundation--Graduate Research Fellowship Program (GFRP)

 The program recognizes and supports outstanding graduate students who are pursuing research-based master's and doctoral degrees in fields within NSF's mission.
 The GRFP provides three years of support for the graduate education of individuals who have demonstrated their potential for significant achievements in science and engineering research.